wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-implement-calling-plans/includes/step-four-emergency-addresses-locations-organization.md

 ### Emergency call enablement and configuration for Direct Routing

 You must define emergency calling policies for Direct Routing users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination.
-(Note that registered emergency locations aren't supported for Direct Routing users.)
+(Be aware that registered emergency locations aren't supported for Direct Routing users.)

 You can assign an emergency call routing policy to a Teams Direct Routing user account, a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located as follows: